nft-api/nft-api/README.md

 3. Polygon (MATIC)
 4. Avalanche (AVAX)
 5. Fantom (FTM)
+6. CRONOS (CRO)
-6. Testnets are fully supported.
+7. Testnets are fully supported.

 This API is widely used in the web3 industry and is powering many prominent web3 projects.